ekwan/quiver/README.md

 # Changing Program Behavior

-The following discussion references line numbers in quiver_prep.awk.
+The following discussion references line numbers in `quiver_prep.awk`.

 To change the scaling factor for the frequencies, alter line 12.

 To change the temperature, alter the temperature on line 13.

 To change the reference isotopologue, add the appropriate atom number on line 34.
-To show raw KIEs only, set referenceIsotopologue to 0.
+To show raw KIEs only, set `referenceIsotopologue` to `0`.

 By default, the program will replace any carbon-12 with carbon-13 and any oxygen-16 with oxygen-17, one at a time.
 Each isotopologue is then given a number 1, 2, 3, ...